alastair-h/image_sharing/README.md

 I would predict at least a 10x improvement on a GPU.
 Time is money in the cloud, so I think this model is a good fit, for a (presumably) non-critical task such as classifying a post.

+#### Captioning

+For Captioning, I have created an openai integration.
+I am using the 4o-mini model via API.
+I didn't find any easy to use pre-trained model available out of the box.
+4o-mini provides quick and accurate image inference for around 1 cent a request.
+As this is an external service performance will depend on both the internet speed + region, and the openai's response time.
+It would seem to take around 1 second per request, again adequate for real time.

+Testing this requires an openai API key, which naturally I have not included in this public repo.

 ### Database schema